Naveed Akram: International career

 Akram was called by the Pakistan under-23 national team for the 2004 and 2006 South Asian Games, where he helped Pakistan win the gold medal.

 He made his senior debut with Pakistan on 12 June 2005 which was the first game in a series of three games against India, the game finished 1–1 draw to Pakistan He was subsequently called for the 2005 SAFF Gold Cup.
 He scored his first goal on 15 November 2006 in the 2007 AFC Asian Cup qualification, in the eventual 2–3 loss against UAE.
 He also featured at the 2006 Asian Games, where he scored a long range goal in the eventual 2–3 loss against Japan.

 Playing style

-Naveed plays as an attacking right back on the pitch, and always tends to assist in the attacking plays as well as having a knack of scoring goals himself.
+Akram was praised for his defensive skills paired with his goal-scoring ability.
 He is most known for his memorable long range goal in the 2006 Asian Games, when Pakistan came close to a huge upset against Japan.